gruler05/FFS3/README.md

+*NOTE: When you editing manifest file for your sound.
+Please don't attach a key to it.
+Chrome only allows max of 4 key bindings but you can change it manually by going in Settings > Extensions > Keyboard shortcut.
+You can define your shortcut over there.*

 **How to add FFS3 as a Chrome extension:**
 - Step1 :Chrome > More tools > Extensions
 - Step2 :Enable developer mode on the right